Multi-species entanglements: Forming with Mycelium • working with environmentally friendly, renewable materials

 SOLD OUT Special workshop for the Fantastic Fungi Futures events taking place around the movie screening at HotDocs

 1 round planter growth form

 This workshop includes everything you need to grow a round planter, as well as hand-sculpt a small form plus, a full bag of substrate inoculated with mycelium!
-Suggestions on how to grow other forms or grow onto various armatures (3D printed, hand knit/crocheted) is discussed.
+Suggestions on how to grow other forms or grow onto various armatures (3D printed, hand-knit/crocheted, wood structures, etc) will be discussed.

 Mycelium= the mass of interwoven filamentous hyphae that forms especially the vegetative portion of the thallus of a fungus and is often submerged in another body (as of soil or organic matter or the tissues of a host) aka mushroom roots

 Artist-instructor Tosca Teran works with Mycelium collaboratively –